fbw-28/59-UIB-interaction-animations/README.md

 **Instructions**:

-Fix the code so the boxes start to strobe as you bring your cursor on them.
+* Edit the code to make the `div`s' background color fade in and out infinitely when a user's mouse hovers over the respective element.